pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ## Conclusion

 This was a fun exercise!
+We managed to turn PyBites Tips into its own service hosted in the cloud!

+The only challenge was `gunicorn` not picking up environment variables from a file, but we got around that and it all work nicely now ...

-We managed to make the tips its own service hosted in the cloud.
-Now go build your own API with Django REST Framework and [PR your code here](https://codechalleng.es/challenges/34/).
+Now go build your own API with the [Django REST Framework](https://www.django-rest-framework.org/) and [PR us your code here](https://codechalleng.es/challenges/34/).

-Next week I will do an article on how to use the Slack API and its [Slash Commands](https://api.slack.com/slash-commands) feature to post tips to this API from our Slack (by the way, it's a really cool place to hang out, you can join [here](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU)).
+I will do a follow-up article on how to use the Slack API and its [Slash Commands](https://api.slack.com/slash-commands) feature to `POST` tips to this API from our Slack.

+By the way, PyBites Slack is a really cool place to hang out, you can join us [here](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU).

 ---